Karen Bordador: Career

 Kären Bordador auditioned for and won the Hottest Next DJ competition for Monster Radio RX 93.1.

 In addition to her radio career, Bordador expanded into event hosting.
 She hosted the fan meeting for Korean actor-singer Seo In-guk and the premiere of Imagine You and Me.

 She also ventured into television, making appearances on several popular shows, including TV Patrol as a Star Patroller, LUV U on ABS-CBN, and I Do.

 Additionally, she became a lead host on PIE NIGHT LONG on the PIE Channel by ABS-CBN.
 Bordador also hosted her own radio talk show, K-Way, on Kstage Radio via Kumu.

 Legal issues and acquittal

 In August 2016, Bordador was arrested alongside her now ex-boyfriend in Pasig City as part of a drug operation.
 They were charged with the sale and possession of illegal drugs.
-The case attracted significant media attention.

 After nearly five years of legal proceedings, Bordador was acquitted of all charges and released from detention in June 2021.
 Following her release, Bordador became an advocate for prison reform and the improvement of the Philippine justice system, citing its slow pace and lack of resources as major issues.
 She has also become a resource person for Persons Deprived of Liberty.